 How to Find Forgiveness Without an Apology

-Sometimes the ghosts of our forgiven return.
-When you think you’ve let it all go and forgiven somebody for things they said and/or did, it’s possible for feelings of anger, resentment and frustration to resurface.
+Just when you think you’ve let it all go and forgiven someone for things they said and/or did, it’s possible for feelings of anger, resentment, and frustration to resurface.

 I had this happen recently.
-Someone from my past showed up to tell me how much they appreciated me for what I brought to their life.
-When they left, I felt angry and resentful that they could talk about appreciation without acknowledging how much they hurt me.
-I knew I had come to a place of forgiveness at one time, but I felt in that moment as raw as ever.
+Someone from my past who hurt me a great deal showed up at my house to tell me how much they “appreciated” me for what I brought to their life.
+When they left, I felt angry and resentful that they could talk about appreciation without acknowledging how much pain they caused.
+It was if they could just gloss over the hurt with fancy words.
+I knew I had come to a place of forgiveness at one time, but at that moment I felt as raw as ever.
 Why did I need an apology now?
 Why after ten years, did it’s absence make me mad.

 When I cooled down enough to want freedom more than retribution,

 I began to ask an important question: what would the apology mean to me?
 I’d never brought that question into the picture before, but it seemed important now.
 Why did I feel that I needed the apology?
-What would his saying “sorry” prove to me now?
+What would the words “I’m sorry” prove to me now?
 And then it hit me…Justification.

 Generally, the “apology” is what the ego wants/needs to continue feeling affirmed in a situation.
 The apology, as much as we might feel we need it, is really a way to keep the experience alive.
 It’s how the ego intends to prove that the other person was Wrong all along, and you were Right…still.